raspberrypilearning/collisions-and-colours/en/step_1.md

 ![A screenshot of the Rigidbody component added to a GameObject](images/rigidbody-component.png)

-+ **Mass:** Like in the real world this will change how much force is needed to push an object and the amount of friction will affect the objects speed
++ **Mass:** Like in the real world this will change how much force is needed to push an object and the amount of friction will affect the object's speed
-+ **Drag/Angular drag:** This works like air resistance, how quickly an object will reduce it's speed or rotation
++ **Drag/Angular drag:** This works like air resistance, how quickly an object will reduce its speed or rotation
-+ **Use Gravity:** This will set whether the Rigidbody is pulled down by the in game force of gravity.
++ **Use Gravity:** This will set whether the Rigidbody is pulled down by the in-game force of gravity
 + **Is Kinematic:** If an object is kinematic it means that all forces applied to it are controlled through code and will not be affected by other objects in the Scene
 + **Interpolate:** Helps smooth the movement of an object
 + **Collision Detection:** Changes the precision and number of checks performed to see if the object is colliding with any other objects